Sawall-Lab/Lab_management/4_Water_quality_analyses/Metrohm_Titrator_&_Tiamo_Software.md

 4. Contains seawater, MQ, Titrant, and HgCl2
 5. Needs to be treated with HCl to lower the pH to ~3 (TEST WITH PH PAPER)
     - Jerry can full to 10L needs ~15ml of HCl
-6. Bring wastewater to the mercury filter in the DIC Lab (discuss beforehand with Becky Garley, Rebecca.Garley@bios.asu.edu)
+6. Bring wastewater to the mercury filter in the DIC Lab (discuss beforehand with [Becky Garley](Rebecca.Garley@bios.asu.edu))

 <h4 id="Gloves,_Aluminum_foil,_etc.">Gloves, Aluminum foil, etc.</h4>

 1. All things that come in contact with regular samples can be disposed of in the regular waste bins.
-2. All things that come in contact with HgCl¬2 (gloves, aluminum foil, etc.) should be disposed of in a double-bagged biohazard bag that can be obtained from Lab Operations (Yasah Pitcher, ypitcher@bios.asu.edu; Jess Godfrey, Jessica_Godfrey@bios.asu.edu).
+2. All things that come in contact with HgCl¬2 (gloves, aluminum foil, etc.) should be disposed of in a double-bagged biohazard bag that can be obtained from Lab Operations ([Yasah Pitcher](ypitcher@bios.asu.edu), [Jess Godfrey](Jessica_Godfrey@bios.asu.edu)).
     -	Once biohazard bag is full, seal and return bag to Lab Operations.

 <h2 id="Data_Processing">Data Processing</h2>